 - i.
 You can only obtain the Deutschland Ticket (as Semester Ticket) once you've completed enrollment or re-registration and paid the semester fee successfully. - ii.
-From the summer semester 2024, the 'Semester Documents' (Semester Ticket, Enrollment Certificate & Student ID Card) will no longer be sent via post.
+The 'Semester Documents' (Semester Ticket, Enrollment Certificate & Student ID Card) will no longer be sent via post.
 You can print all the other documents (BAfög Certificate, Enrollment Certificate, Certificate for Deutsche Bahn, etc.) from the TUNE portal: https://tune.tuhh.de/ - iii.
 In case you do not have access to the web/mobile, etc., kindly contact the AStA TUHH to guide you with it.